 Funding Support & Other Benefits

 - On your behalf, we apply for funding and grants to develop new programs and initiatives that can be delivered through centres.
-We are proud to have been able to obtain the financial support of the Ontario Seniors’ Secretariat to fund Seniors Information and Active Living Fairs for several years.
+We are proud to have been able to obtain the financial support of the Ministry for Seniors and Accessibility to fund Seniors Information and Active Living Fairs for several years.
 For 2020-2021, the OACAO is working closely with the Ministry to offer training and support for Seniors’ Centre Without Walls programs (telephone-based community outreach program to keep seniors connected and socially engaged in their communities).
 More details will be shared soon.

 - The OACAO has worked hard to have changes made to the Elderly Persons Centres Grant, resulting in substantial increases and expansion to the program in 1988, 2008-2009, and 2009-2010.
 The 2017 Ontario Budget announced another $8 million over the next 3 years for 40 new EPCs by 2018-2019.